microsoft/TailwindTraders/Documents/DemoScripts/Managing backend with Azure Kubernetes Service (AKS)/Readme.md

 There are 2 features for the developers and operations team to consider as key takeaways from this demo:

  1. **Introduction to AKS** - Azure Kubernetes Service (AKS) allows you to managed Kubernetes based orchestration service.
 It provides auto-patching, auto-scaling and updates support which enables you to use the full breadth of the Kubernetes ecosystem.
 In this demo you will learn how you can deploy containers in AKS by creating the cluster, deploy the services and managing the resources in Azure.
+1. **Azure Dev Spaces** - Azure Dev Spaces allows you to test and iteratively develop your entire microservices application running in Azure Kubernetes Service (AKS) without the need to replicate or mock dependencies.
+Azure Dev Spaces reduces the burden and complexity of collaborating with your team in a shared Azure Kubernetes Service (AKS) cluster as well as running and debugging containers directly in AKS.

  1. **Virtual Nodes** - A first-of-its-kind serverless computing option with AKS enables you to provision and scale your Kubernetes based apps more efficiently.
 Virtual Node enables you to elastically provision additional nodes inside your Kubernetes clusters in just seconds.
-This gives you the flexibility and the portability of containers while also ensuring that you pay only for the compute resources that you actually need and use.
+This gives you the flexibility and the portability of containers while also ensuring that you pay only for the compute resources that you need and use.

  # Before you begin